Toruitas/thinkingcap/README.md

 7. (+) Complete the Neopixels breathing animation code.
 8. (-) Discover that the LiPo battery, despite its size, doesn't supply enough juice to color all the green LEDs I need.
 Have to rely on the 9V battery.
 It is, of course, very bright now.
 9. (+) Added the Neopixels circuit to the Eagle diagram.
 10. (+) Created a dimmer switch for the LEDs, using a potentiometer.
+Added to circuit diagram.